 Several years ago while working on a commercial photography assignment I was asked a question which has stuck with me ever since.
 The question?
-Whats in your tool kit?
+What’s in your tool kit?
 In other words, what do you need to get the job done?
 A camera is a tool, and a powerful one at that.
-Its not so much about the camera, but how its used.
+It’s not so much about the camera, but how it’s used.
 Good photographs require the photographer to slow down, see, and personally express the world in front of them.

 Landscape photography is formed by the point of view of the photographer; it is a spiritual experience, the reflection of a culture.
 Historically, the great masters of black-and-white landscape used large-format cameras and traditional film processes.
 Now advances in digital technology have opened new opportunities for photographers who wish to explore the aesthetic and technical aspects of digital black-and-white landscapes.